Timothy R. Brick, PhD

 I also have some other research interests.

-I've taught in three different contexts, over the years: at the University of Notre Dame as an undergraduate TA, at Red Cloud Indian School as a Red Cloud Volunteer high school teacher, and at the University of Virginia as an Adjunct Professor.
+I've taught in several different contexts, over the years: as an adjunct teaching the intro psychology sequence at UVa, as an undergraduate TA at the University of Notre Dame , at Red Cloud Indian School as a Red Cloud Volunteer high school teacher, and I've designed, run, and taught here and there for academic reasons.

 Graduate Statistics Instructor